 So you just had to know more about me.
 Your mistake.

-At UC San Diego she did some research on krill, which really was just a front for hanging around in the Pelagic Invertebrates Collection at Scripps Institute of Oceanography.
-She also helped found and run the Student Sustainability Collective, edited the school's finest arts magazine, helped run the Pepband, and ate a lot of burritos.
-A lot.
+She has a degree in ecology, behavior and evolution from UC San Diego where she did some research on krill, which really was just a front for hanging around in the Pelagic Invertebrates Collection at Scripps Institute of Oceanography.

-Then she moved to Brooklyn to get her graduate degree and found out that there are very few places that make good burritos in NYC.
-At NYU, she edited the program's online magazine, built an iPad app, interned a bunch of places, and tried not to get car doored too many times on her bike.
+Then she moved to New York City to get her graduate degree in journalism at NYU.
+At school, she edited the program's online magazine, built an iPad app, interned a bunch of places, and tried not to get car doored too many times on her bike.

-In her spare time she makes weird collages, bikes, and day dreams about hanging out with a pack of foxes.
+In her spare time she makes paper automata, rides her bike, and day dreams about hanging out with a pack of foxes.